Click the links below to view information about activities for this park.Camping

 Please exercise caution while hiking near waterfalls.
 Not only are the rocks slick and the risk for injury high; many rare species thrive in the misty atmosphere created by the falls, and human contact can be detrimental to the plants' survival.

-Picnicking: Picnic tables make Gorges State Park a pleasant spot for lunch or dinner after an exhilarating hike.
-In the midst of the forest, picnic tables provide a comfortable setting for a meal or snack.
-Some of the picnic tables are wheelchair accessible.
-Gorges State Park is a carry-in / carry-out facility.
-Recycling containers are located throughout the park for the convenience of visitors.
+Picnicking: Picnic tables in the midst of the forest make Gorges State Park a pleasant spot for lunch or dinner after an exhilarating hike.
+Some picnic tables are wheelchair accessible.
+Visitors must carry out what they bring into the park.
+Recycling stations are located throughout the park.